New Sweden: Finnish influence

-The settlers came from all over the Swedish realm.
-The percentage of Finns in New Sweden grew especially towards the end of the period of colonization.
+The settlers came from all over the Swedish realm and many of them were Finnish-speaking.
+The proportion of Finns in New Sweden grew especially towards the end of the period of colonization.
 Finns composed 22 percent of the population during Swedish rule, and rose to about 50 percent after the colony came under Dutch rule.
-A contingent of 140 Finns arrived in 1664.
-The ship Mercurius sailed to the colony in 1665, and 92 of the 106 passengers were listed as Finns.
-Memory of the early Finnish settlement lived on in place names near the Delaware River such as Finland (Marcus Hook), Torne, Lapland, Finns Point, Mullica Hill, and Mullica River.
+A contingent of 140 Finns arrived in 1664, and the ship Mercurius brought another 106 settlers in 1665, 92 of whom were listed as Finns.
+Their early presence is reflected in place names near the Delaware River such as Finland (Marcus Hook), Torne, Lapland, Finns Point, Mullica Hill, and Mullica River.